pipidog/MLclass/README.md

 to spi@ucdavis.edu or visit our facebook pages for discussion.

 * Course Schedule (update weekly):
     week 1: introduction to machine learning
-    week 2: basis of deep learning and regression
+    week 2: basis of deep learning: regression
-    week 3: tensorboard and classification
+    week 3: basis of deep learning: tensorboard & classification week 4: basis of deep learning: MINST & overfitting
+    week 5: basis of deep learning: Save Training & Keras

-    --- below are are planned topics ---
+    --- below are are planned future topics ---

-            Overfitting
-            Save your Training
             CNN
             RNN
-            RNN + LSTM
             Autoencoder
-            Using Keras
-            Using Scikit learn
             Special Projects

 * Tutorial Codes:
-    code01_x.py : show how to install necessary packages
-    code02_x.py : regression fitting of arbitary curves
-    code03_x.py : using tensorboard to visualize your tensorflow calculation code04_x.py : image classification on MNIST hand-writing dataset
+    see /code/README.txt for example codes of each week. code02_1_v1 means: week2, example 1, version 1

+    for some examples, I will prepare several versions which are slightly different with various techniqes.
+You should read all of them to fully understand what we have learned in the classes.